“A whole lot of not normal” – CrossFit athlete Danielle Brandon’s unconventional path to becoming one of the fittest women on earth

 However, in college Brandon had to prioritise her other athletic endeavours; namely, track and field, in which she later became a pole vault specialist.

-“My schedule was very chilled, probably too chilled for what I was used to.
+“My schedule at that time was very chilled, probably too chilled for what I was used to.
 I needed more, and I thought, ‘Well, CrossFit could be that something more’.
-So I joined a gym, made really great friends, then started doing CrossFit on the side of track and field and all of my classes.
-I asked for chaos and I got it.
-That was quite the chaotic schedule.”
+So I joined a gym, made really great friends, then started doing CrossFit on the side of track and field and all of my classes – that was quite the chaotic schedule.”

-Clashing commitments meant she was unable to compete in CrossFit’s upper echelons.
-It wasn’t that she wasn’t good enough, she simply didn’t have the time.
-Then, in 2019, the stars finally aligned and she made her debut appearance at the CrossFit Games – the sport’s annual competition to find “the fittest man and woman on earth”.
+Clashing commitments meant she was unable to compete in CrossFit’s upper echelons; it wasn’t that she wasn’t good enough, she simply didn’t have the time.
+Then, in 2019, the stars aligned and she was free to compete at her inaugural CrossFit Games – the sport’s annual competition to find “the fittest man and woman on earth”.

 Brandon finished 10th in a field of 117 women, and she has competed every year since with a highest finish of fourth in 2022.